ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch05.md

   Image Recognitionâ€?
 (2019), <https://arxiv.org/abs/1911.09665>.

-- Label smoothing is a regularization technique that mitigates the im- Â pact of potentially incorrect labels in the dataset by replacing hard 0 and 1 classification targets with softened values: Rafael MÃ¼ller, Simon Kornblith, and Geoffrey Hinton, â€œWhen Does Label Smoothing Help?â€?
+- Label smoothing is a regularization technique that mitigates the im- pact of potentially incorrect labels in the dataset by replacing hard 0 and 1 classification targets with softened values: Rafael MÃ¼ller, Simon Kornblith, and Geoffrey Hinton, â€œWhen Does Label Smoothing Help?â€?
 (2019), <https://arxiv.org/abs/1906.02629>.